Building Maintenance Training Programs and Requirements

 Building Maintenance Certificate

-Building maintenance students acquire basic skills sets in electricity, plumbing, carpentry, heating and air condition maintenance.
+Building maintenance students acquire basic skills sets in electricity, plumbing, carpentry, heating, and air conditioning maintenance.
 Students are also introduced to small appliance repair as well as maintenance safety issues and procedures.
 Through both classroom study and hands-on instruction, students learn the skills needed to gain entry-level employment in the industry.

 Facilities Management Certificate

 A more advanced training program, facilities management certificates are typically offered through professional development and continuing education divisions at major universities and colleges.
-This type of certificate is designed for professionals with experience in building maintenance, management or a combination at all levels.
-Course topics include building systems and technology, facility operations and management, building maintenance, energy management and HVAC system design.
+This type of certificate is designed for professionals with experience in building maintenance, management, or a combination at all levels.
 Most programs design their curriculum to meet the nine competencies required for certification through the International Facilities Management Association (IFMA).
+Course topics include the following:

 Licenses and Certifications